 Employ appropriate margin and paragraph spacing so that your letter is not bunched up at the top of the page but is evenly distributed and balanced.

 The envelope should look as professional as its contents.
-Do not use any fancy stationary, a simple white envelope is best.
+Do not use any fancy stationery, a simple white envelope is best.
 Use a good pen, with black ink and use your best hand.
 Alternatively the envelope can be typed.

 Always type your covering letter and use the same quality plain paper onto which you printed your CV.
 You may be asked to hand write your letter since some companies employ a graphologist to analyse your handwriting.
 For Example: If you have a very shaky style it means you drink too much.